-In September 2010, our Compensation Committee engaged Aon Hewitt (formerly Hewitt Associates, Inc.) as its independent compensation consultant to advise it on executive and director compensation.
-Aon Hewitt reports only to the Compensation Committee and does not advise the Company on any matters other than executive and director compensation.
-In fiscal year 2012, at the Compensation Committee's request, Aon Hewitt compared the total direct compensation of the NEOs to the Food and Beverage Peer Group discussed below, evaluated the competitiveness of the compensation of our non-employee directors, provided competitive market data to the Compensation Committee in connection with the negotiation of the amendment to Mr. Simon's employment agreement and the special grant of restricted stock to Mr. Simon discussed below, evaluated the proposal to increase shares authorized under the 2002 Plan and advised on compensation plan design.
+For the purpose of its fiscal year 2013 executive compensation determinations, the Compensation Committee requested that Aon Hewitt compare the total direct compensation of the NEOs to the Food and Beverage Peer Group discussed below, evaluate the competitiveness of the compensation of our non-employee directors, provide competitive market data to the Compensation Committee in connection with the negotiation of the amendment to Mr. Simon's employment agreement and the special grant of restricted stock to Mr. Simon, evaluate the proposal to increase shares authorized under the 2002 Plan and advise on executive compensation plan design.

-In order to examine the competitiveness of our overall compensation program, Aon Hewitt compared the total direct compensation, which consists of base salary, annual cash incentive compensation, and long term incentive compensation, but does not include benefits and perquisites, of our NEOs during fiscal year 2012 to publicly filed data of comparable companies in the Food and Beverage Industry.
-The process for choosing the companies used in the Aon Hewitt analysis report was based on the following screening criteria as instructed by the Compensation Committee: revenues, market capitalization, comparability to our business and whether they are in the branded food and beverage business (the "Food and Beverage Peer Group").
+In order to examine the competitiveness of our overall compensation program, Aon Hewitt compared the total direct compensation, which consists of base salary, annual cash incentive compensation, and long-term incentive compensation, but does not include benefits and perquisites, of our NEOs during fiscal year 2012 to publicly filed data of comparable companies in the Food and Beverage Industry.
+The process for choosing the companies used in the Aon Hewitt analysis report was based on the following screening criteria as instructed by the Compensation Committee: revenue, market capitalization, experiencing strong growth, primarily focused on food/beverage or consumer/household products, recognized for their industry leadership and brand recognition and competing for talent (the "Food and Beverage Peer Group").
 The resulting companies were as follows:

 - B&G Foods, Inc.

-- Chipotle Mexican Grill, Inc.
+- · Chipotle Mexican Grill, Inc.

 - Coach, Inc.

 - Diamond Foods, Inc.

 - Flowers Foods, Inc.

 - Green Mountain Coffee Roasters, Inc.

-- Hansen Natural Corp.
+- Monster Beverage Corp.

 - J&J Snack Foods Corp.

-- Lancaster Colony Corp.
+- · Lancaster Colony Corp.

 - McCormick & Co., Inc.

 - Mead Johnson Nutrition Corp.

 - Panera Bread Co.

-- Ralcorp Holdings, Inc.
+- · Ralcorp Holdings, Inc.

 - Seneca Foods Corp.

 - The J.M.
 Smucker Co.

 - Snyder's-Lance, Inc..

 - Tootsie Roll Industries, Inc.

 - Treehouse Foods, Inc.

 - United Natural Foods, Inc.